-The Committee requested that an investigation on FuturePlaces be added to the Forward Plan.
+The Committee requested that a briefing/investigation on FuturePlaces be added to the Forward Plan.
 Members could then discuss in more detail how to deal with the investigation as part of the Forward Plan agenda item at its next meeting.